Joseph Hull: Cornwall: 1648–1662

 Puritans held power in 1655, and evidence that Hull was in their favor “comes from the fact that the Council of State in October 30th, 1655, approved an Augmentation of £50 certified by the Trustees for the maintenance of Ministers to Jos.
 Hull, minister of Launceston, co.
 Cornwall."
 On 20 December 1655, Hull “proved his devotion to the ruling powers by assisting in the celebration of the first civil marriage at Launceston.”
 A “further sum of fifty pounds was granted by the Council on a similar recommendation for the maintenance of the Launceston minister” on 25 December 1655.
-Comparatively, Hull’s grants were particularly high.
+Comparatively, Hull's grants were particularly high.

-Hull’s October augmentation followed a 16 August 1655 request from John Tingcombe to the clerk of Cromwell’s Council.
-Explaining that Hull had no previous augmentation, he added, “’Tis hoped that the man is godly.
+Hull's October augmentation followed a 16 August 1655 request from John Tingcombe to the clerk of Cromwell's Council.
+Explaining that Hull had no previous augmentation, he added, “'Tis hoped that the man is godly.
 He has a very greate charge of children, neare twenty, some say more.”
-As noted, however, Hull’s 13 or 14 children born prior to his appointment in Cornwall lived in New England, and of the five Hull infants born in Launceston, only one survived to return with the couple in 1662.
+As noted, however, Hull's 13 or 14 children born prior to his appointment in Cornwall lived in New England, and of the five Hull infants born in Launceston, only one survived to return with the couple in 1662.
 Presumably, Tingcombe would have known this, writing as he did from Launceston.
 Perhaps the Hulls found ways to get funds to the children they left behind.

-In April 1656, Hull became the minister of St. Buryan’s and St. Sennen’s Churches, west of Launceston.
+In April 1656, Hull became the minister of St. Buryan's and St. Sennen's Churches, west of Launceston.
 There he came into conflict with Quakers who refused to pay tithes to the state church.
-The “Book of Sufferings” of the Land’s End Meeting reports that men who “farmed the tithe of the priest of Sennan” imprisoned Friends and seized their property.
-In 1658, Quaker James Myers testified that he attempted to speak with Hull and would have been “beaten by the priest” if Hull’s wife had not intervened.
+The “Book of Sufferings” of the Land's End Meeting reports that men who “farmed the tithe of the priest of Sennan” imprisoned Friends and seized their property.
+In 1658, Quaker James Myers testified that he attempted to speak with Hull and would have been “beaten by the priest” if Hull's wife had not intervened.
 Friends founder George Fox visited the Meeting in 1659.
 In a letter to Cornwall parishes and magistrates, he objected to the local practice of scavenging shipwrecks and asked, “priest Hull, are these thy fruits? … Hast thou taught them no better manners and conversation, who are so brutish and heathenish?”

-Hull’s tenure at St. Buryan ended in 1662 with the Restoration of the Monarchy.
-Loyalist Robert Creighton had been ousted as St. Buryan’s dean during the First Civil War.
+Hull's tenure at St. Buryan ended in 1662 with the Restoration of the Monarchy.
+Loyalist Robert Creighton had been ousted as St. Buryan's dean during the First Civil War.
 He successfully “petitioned for restoration,” and Hull lost his living.
-Hull was also among the 2,000-2,500 ministers “ejected” from the Church of England following passage of the Uniformity Act of 1662.
+Hull was also among the 2,000-2,500 ministers “ejected” from the Church of England following passage of the Act of Uniformity 1662.
 It made the Book of Common Prayer the “only legal form of worship” throughout England; “adherence was mandatory for anyone who wished to hold a position in the church or in the government.”